FarisPalayi/Order-summary-component/README.md

   - refactor: when rewriting or making changes to existing code(refactoring)

 - Elements that will be used in javascript will have a `js-` prefixed class.
+- I used snowpack as the build tool for the frontend/ directory.
+- Used ts-node to compile and run typescript code for development in the server/ directory.

 ### What I learned 📖